markobalogh/singular-ml-2/src/README.md

 could also make model representing a query instance that allow syou to put it at the front of the pipe chain!!
 Although this doesn't really seem possible let score =

+how can we support a left-to-right data flow with method chaining?
+First object in the chain needs to represent a query instance.

+Do we need left to right data flow?
+Left-to-right naturally communicates chronological order.
+You start with a learning algorithm, then you learn from a training set.
+Then you query on a query instance.

+Even an ABT can be considered a model that maps indices to instances.

+A test can be concieved of as the following model chain: for (let i of range(0, ABT.length)) {
+    ABT.pipe(new NearestNeighbors().withK(1)).pipe(MAE).query(i)
+}

+The model base class would necessarily need some internal accounting method through which it could track the models it's composed of.
+Maybe a list of models internally that are iterated through upon query.
+How should we handle the fact that model subclasses would need to override the query method though?